Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Experimental methods

 \subsection{Experimental procedure}

-FLOWCUBE offers four dimensional control parameters: the injection scale $\tilde{d_0}$, the RMS value of the electric current injected per electrode $I_{0}$, the magnitude of the magnetic field $B_0$ and the angular frequency of the injected current $\omega$.
-In this study, only the last three parameters were varied so as to independently control non-dimensional parameters $\Ree_0$, $\Ha$ and $\Rn$ ($\Pm=\Rn/\Rv = 1.6\times 10^{-6}$ being set by fluid properties). $\Ree_0 = I_0/\big[2\pi\nu\left(\sigma\rho\nu\right)^{1/2}\big]$ is the Reynolds number based on the forcing current intensity, as defined in \cite{klein_potherat_2010}.
-While variations of $\Ha$ and $\Rn$, all summarised in table \ref{table_range_parameter}, enable us to test the linear theory in section \ref{sec:theory_1elec}, $I_0$ and so $\Ree_0$ were varied for the specific purpose of assessing the linearity of the wave forcing, and thereby the limits of the linear theory.\\ Measurements are performed at a constant magnetic field $B_0$, \emph{i.e.} at constant $\Ha$.
-Starting from a flow at rest, the electric potentials are first recorded during $30$s.
-Then the AC power supply is switched on at a set current angular frequency $\omega$ and at a RMS value per electrode of the current $I_{0}$.
+The FlowCube offers four dimensional control parameters: the injection scale $\tilde{d_0}$, the r.m.s. value of the electric current injected per electrode $I_{0}$; the magnitude of the magnetic field $B_0$; the frequency of the injected current $\omega/\left(2\pi\right)$.
+In this study, only the last three parameters were varied so as to independently control non-dimensional parameters $\Rey_0$, $\Ha$ and $\Rn$ ($\Pm=\Rn/\Rv = 1.6\times 10^{-6}$ being set by fluid properties).
+While variations of {$\Rn$, $\Ha$ and corresponding $\Lu$ (all summarised in table \ref{table_range_parameter})} enable us to test the linear theory in $\S$ \ref{sec:theory_1elec}, $I_0$ and so $\Rey_0$ were varied for the specific purpose of assessing the linearity of the wave forcing, and thereby the limits of the linear theory.

+Measurements are performed at a constant magnetic field $B_0$, i.e. at constant $\Ha$.
+Starting from a flow at rest, the electric potentials are first recorded over $30$s.
+Then the AC power supply is switched on at a set current angular frequency $\omega$ and at a r.m.s. value per electrode of the current $I_{0}$.
 Then, electric potentials are recorded for $30$s, to ensure a relative convergence error on $\phi$ lower than $10^{-2}$ for all cases.
 The current supply is then switched off.
-The last three steps are repeated for different forcing frequencies to span values of $\Rn$ and the whole procedure is repeated for different values of the magnetic field in order to span different values of $\Ha$.
+The last three steps are repeated for different forcing frequencies to span different values of $\Rn$ and the whole procedure is repeated for different values of the magnetic field to span different values of $\Ha$.